tomraster/tomraster/content/authors/admin/_index.md

 I'm a fourth-year Ph.D. candidate in Economics at the Paris School of Economics under the supervision of {{< staticref "http://piketty.pse.ens.fr/en/" "newtab" >}}Thomas Piketty{{< /staticref >}}.
 I'm a fellow at the {{< staticref "https://www.icmigrations.cnrs.fr/" "newtab" >}}Institut Convergences Migrations{{< /staticref >}}, the {{< staticref "https://inequalitylab.world/en/" "newtab" >}}World Inequality Lab{{< /staticref >}}, and Harvard's {{< staticref "https://www.iq.harvard.edu/" "newtab" >}}Institute for Quantitative Social Science{{< /staticref >}}.

-From 2021 to 2023, I am also a research and teaching fellow at the Harvard economics department.
+Since 2021, I am also a research and teaching fellow at the Harvard economics department.

-My current research focuses on historic coerced labor, trade, and migration in and from Eastern Europe.
+My research focuses on historic coerced labor, trade :sailboat:, and migration in and from Eastern Europe.
+I'm particularly passionate about leveraging large scale archival data.

 My CV is available {{< staticref "https://www.parisschoolofeconomics.eu/docs/raster-tom/resume-raster-tom.pdf" "newtab" >}}here{{< /staticref >}}.

-Don't hesitate to reach out: tom.raster[at]psemail.eu
+Don't hesitate to contact me at tom.raster[at]psemail.eu :simple_smile: